SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/index.md

 title: Create new mailing
 description: To send a marketing mailing you only have to follow five easy steps.
 Setting up a mailing involves creating the mailing, filling out basic information, then choosing a template.
 author: SuperOffice RnD
-so.date: 02.20.2023
+date: 02.20.2023
 keywords: Marketing, mailing
-so.version: 10
+version: 10
-so.topic: howto
+topic: howto
 language: en
-so.audience: person
+audience: person
-so.audience.tooltip: SuperOffice Marketing
+audience_tooltip: SuperOffice Marketing
 ---

 # Create new mailing